sciboxes/geobox/README.rst

 ******

-Virtual machine provisioned with a few geometry related packages, (fastkml, shapel, gmaps), for experimental purposes.
+Virtual machine provisioned with a few geometry related packages, (fastkml, shapely, gmaps), for experimental purposes.
 The VM also includes the required packages (ipython, jinja2, pyzmq, tornado) to run the ipython notebook.

 At the time of this writing the box used is the official **Ubuntu Server 14.04